 Under a special arrangement set up by Congress with pharmaceutical companies in 1988, vaccine injuries aren’t paid by the vaccine makers but by a 75-cent tax per dose that patients pay on each dose of vaccine.
 Few people know about the special vaccine court that hears the cases and so relatively few vaccine injury claims are ever presented there.
 Still, the fund has paid out close to $3 billion in awards and attorney’s fees.
 The U.S. government acts as partners with and on behalf of vaccine makers in opposing victims’ claims in the court.

 Every time I hear of another Guillain-Barre case after vaccination, I think of Duncan.
 He was 17 when he enlisted in the military: a strapping, athletic, healthy young man.
 But after his military vaccinations, which included anthrax and flu shots, he, too, became paralyzed.
 At one point he was down to 96 pounds.

 I also am reminded of my contact with esteemed government scientists several years ago who conducted a definitive study on flu shot effectiveness in the elderly and were shocked to discover how ineffective flu shots are in that population.
 Once the study turned out that way–the way leading government health officials didn’t want it to turn out–they wouldn’t allow the scientists do on camera interviews with me.
-But the resulting story link is below.
+But the resulting story link instagram for pc windows is below.
 (Kudos to the scientists for letting the study reveal the facts even if it opposed the narrative some wanted to advance.
 In fact, several told me it opposed their own preconceived notions.)